Short loin

-Short loin is the American name for a cut of beef that comes from the back of the cattle.
+The short loin, in American butchery, is a primal cut of beef that comes from the back of the animal.
 It contains part of the spine and includes the top loin and the tenderloin.
-This cut yields types of steak including porterhouse, strip steak (Kansas City Strip, New York Strip), and T-bone (a cut also containing partial meat from the tenderloin).
-The T-bone is a cut that contains less of the tenderloin than does the porterhouse.
-The short loin is considered a tender cut of beef.
+It yields several types of steak including porterhouse, strip steak (Kansas City Strip, New York Strip), and T-bone (a cut also containing partial meat from the tenderloin).
+The T-bone contains less of the tenderloin than does the porterhouse.
+The short loin is considered a tender cut.

-In Australian, British and South African butchery, this cut is referred to as the sirloin (sometimes as the striploin in South Africa).
+In Australian, British and South African butchery, this cut is the sirloin (sometimes as the striploin in South Africa).